RI-SE/smirk/docs/ML Component Specification.md

 - Standardization bodies and legislators: An overview of the safety argumentation is presented in [Section 5 (ML Component Specification)](#5-ml-model-learning-argument-pattern-w).
 - Curious readers: For an overview of the use of ML components in SMIRK, read [Section 1 (Introduction)](#1-introduction).

-- Developers: TBD
-- ML developers: The entire document is relevant.
-- Testers: sections 2-6 are particularly important.
-- Safety assessors: focus on headings that map to the AMLAS process.
-- Other stakeholders: TBD

 ## 1.6 References ##
 The references are organized into 1) internal SMIRK documentation, 2) SMIRK data sets, 3) peer-reviewed publications, and 4) gray literature and white papers.
 When a reference listed under category 2) or 3) is used to motivate a design decision or a specific requirement, there is an explicit reference in the running text.
 Note that this DMS is self-contained, the references are provided for traceability to the underlying design rationales.
 Interested readers are referred to the discussions in the original sources.